Syphilis is Up in Ottawa

 - Women who are pregnant or considering pregnancy

-People at risk can access blood test screening through their primary care provider, at OPH's Sexual Health Centre or Gay Zone clinic.
+People can access blood test screening, as well as testing for other sexually transmitted infections like Chlamydia and gonorrhea and HIV, through their primary care provider, at OPH's Sexual Health Centre or Gay Zone clinic.